U.S. tests ground-launched ballistic missile after INF treaty exit

 Moscow denies flouting the accord and has accused Washington of breaking the pact, allegations rejected by the United States.

 The dispute is aggravating the worst U.S.-Russia friction since the Cold War ended in 1991.
-Some experts believe the treaty’s collapse could undermine other arms control agreements and speed an erosion of the global system designed to block the spread of nuclear arms.
+Some experts believe the treaty’s collapse could undermine other arms control agreements and speed an erosion of the global system designed to prevent the spread of nuclear weapons.

 Russian Foreign Minister Sergei Lavrov visited Washington this week and met President Donald Trump and Secretary of State Mike Pompeo.

-Lavrov renewed Moscow’s offer to extend the U.S.-Russia New START arms control treaty, while Trump and Pompeo stressed the need for a strategic dialogue that also included China.
+Lavrov renewed Moscow’s offer to extend the U.S.-Russia New START arms control treaty of 2011, while Trump and Pompeo stressed the need for a strategic dialogue that also included China.

-The 2011 agreement, which requires both sides to cut their deployed strategic nuclear warheads to no more than 1,550, is scheduled to expire in February 2021 but can be extended for up to five years by mutual consent.
+That agreement requires both sides to cut their deployed strategic nuclear warheads to no more than 1,550 and expires in February 2021 but can be extended for up to five years.